Undoubtably, many parents are unaware of the funding and financial support available to them. Both as adopters or as parents of children with SEND.

 Adoption leave and pay

-Each employer has their own policy on adoption leave and pay but there are some legal rights which apply to every employer.
+Each employer has their own policy on adoption leave and pay.
+However, there are some legal rights that apply to everyone.

 - Adoption pay and leave – your rights